 The wider the opening at the top of your bivy sack, the easier it is to maneuver yourself in and out without getting stuck.
 A simple bivy sack, like the Tact Bivy, is also quick to set up.
 This feature makes it ideal for emergencies but perhaps less suitable for long-term survival situations.

-When used along with an emergency sleeping bag and mat, a bivy sack offers a compact and comfortable alternative to a tent.
+A bivy sack offers a compact and comfortable alternative to a tent, along with an emergency sleeping bag and mat.
 It’s also a less labor-intensive way of fending off the elements than building your own.

 Compact, lightweight, and affordable, they fit easily into your bug-out bag and give you a more comfortable option for waiting out a storm than even the best survival poncho can provide.